 This village, at 1700m elevation and just north of the notorious Evin Prison, is one of Tehran’s most pleasant urban escapes.
 From the cluster of riverside restaurants near the central car park, paths head up through the village and connect with hiking trails across and up the mountainside.
 It’s possible to hike from here to Station 1 of Tochal Telecabin and beyond.

 Tuğrul Tower is a 12th-century monument, located in the city of Rey, Iran.
 Tuğrul Tower is near Rashkan castle.
 The 20 meters tall brick tower is the tomb of Seljuk ruler Tuğrul Beg, who died in Rey in 1063.
 Originally, like other monuments of its time, it was capped by a conical dome, which would have added to its height.
 The dome collapsed during an earthquake.
 It is said that the tower is also the grave of Toghrol, the Seljuk king, because of his interest in astronomy.

-Imamzadeh saleh is a famous and ancient tomb (mosque) located in Tajrish region, Tehran for more than five centuries.
+Imamzadeh Saleh is a famous and ancient tomb (mosque) located in the Tajrish neighborhood, Tehran for more than five centuries.
 The main touristic aspect of this tomb is the combination and concordance with the olden contexture of Tajrish grand bazaar which is located right next to it as a resemblance and symbol of old Tehran.
 The 70 years old tiling turquoise dome accompanying its two minarets made a great view for tourists to do photography.
-You can visit this religious site almost every season and then drift in the Tajrish grand bazaar where you can taste different Persian souvenirs such as any kinds of nuts, fruits and vegetables, spices and Persian drinks in local shops you can also find the colorful prayer breads, jewels and other desirable accessories there.
+You can visit this religious site almost every season and then drift in the Tajrish grand bazaar where you can taste different Persian souvenirs such as any kinds of nuts, fruits and vegetables, spices, and Persian drinks in local shops you can also find the colorful prayer beads, jewels and other desirable accessories there.